ApolloTang/react-knowledge-update-2019/readme.md

 $ yarn t:clearCache  # reset jest's cache
 $ yarn t:debug       # run jest with to debug on all project in browser inspector (for info: https://nodejs.org/en/docs/guides/debugging-getting-started/)
 $ yarn lint          # run linter on all project
-$ yarn tsc           # run typescript compiler on all project
+$ yarn tsc           # check for type error on all project
-$ yarn tsc:w         # run typescript compiler on all project in watch mode
+$ yarn tsc:w         # check for type error on all project in watch mode
 ```